POLYPHARMACY DRUG INTERACTIONS

 • the full list of regular medicines,

-• everything added in the last weeks, even if it felt temporary,
+• everything added as needed in recent weeks,

 • focused questions about specific combinations rather than a vague “is all this okay?”,